Consensys/quorum/README.md

 # Quorum

-Quorum is an Ethereum-based distributed ledger protocol with transaction and contract privacy, developed for the financial services industry.
+Quorum is an Ethereum-based distributed ledger protocol with transaction/contract privacy and a new consensus mechanism.

 Key enhancements: